Rima #1 - Nestor Redondo, Alex Nino art, Joe Kubert cover

-Rima the Jungle Girl #1, 1974 - Beginning an adaptation of the novel Green Mansions, this first issue benefits from a trio of superb artists.
-Nestor Redondo fills the main feature with exquisite, lovingly detailed drawings.
+3. Rima the Jungle Girl v1 #1, 1974 - Beginning an adaptation of the novel Green Mansions, this issue benefits from a trio of superb artists.
+Nestor Redondo draws Rima's origin and first appearance with exquisite, lovingly detailed drawings.
 In addition to a stunning double page spread (pages 2-3), several large panels display a mastery of exotic flora and fauna.
-Alex Nino begins a series of back-up stories, marking a contrast in style but impressive in its own right.
+Alex Nino begins the Space Voyagers, a series of sci-fi stories contrasting in style but impressive in its own right.
 Joe Kubert's mysterious cover, presenting Rima in a centered layout, is a less memorable effort.
-The interior page shown above is by Redondo.
-This is number 1 of 6 Rima issues with Redondo art and/or covers, number 1 of 5 Rima issues with Nino art and/or covers and number 1 of 7 Rima issues with Kubert art and/or covers.
-See today's posts or more Redondo, Nino, Kubert or Rima issues.
-See also this blog's Nino checklist, Redondo checklist, Kubert checklist or Top 10 Redondo comics.
+Both stories were written by Robert Kanigher.
+This is 1 of 7 Rima issues by Kubert, 1 of 5 Rima issues by Nino and 1 of 6 Rima issues by Redondo. /// key 1st appearance Space Voyagers, 1st issue / Top 10 Redondo comics / Redondo gallery

 - - - - - - - - - -